• Skip to primary navigation

 Mutton chukka is probably the most famous recipe around the world.
 It is one of the popular recipe made using mutton or lamb.
 "Sukka or chukka" means "dry curry".
 It is seriously addicting side dish for parotta or roti.
 We love to have it with rasam rice.

-Mutton sukka preparation starts with a marination of mutton to make it flavourful.
-Since mutton takes longer time to cook, you have to cook mutton separately with spices and masala.
+Mutton sukka preparation starts with pressure cooking mutton with spices.
 I like to use my pressure cooker for cooking mutton.
 Depending on the tenderness of the cut of lamb used, the cooking time might vary.

 Mutton Sukka Ingredients